swift-actor-runtime

 InvocationEnvelope

-Represents a distributed method call:
+Represents a distributed method call with metadata:

 let envelope = InvocationEnvelope(